RobinAntu/CSE3CAP_TEAM_B-/README.md

 - `react-lite.js` – Minimal React-like runtime used by `app.js`.

 ## Data Persistence
-User inputs and generated plans are saved in the browser's `localStorage` so you can revisit and monitor previously entered data.
+User inputs, saved sessions, and generated plans are stored in the browser's `localStorage` so you can revisit and monitor previously entered data.

 ## Notes
 This project is a minimal prototype.
 For a production-ready React app, consider using a build tool like Vite, CRA, or Next.js.